Navigate This Page

 THE SILVER LINING

-While all of the information presented thus far may seem to be making the case for a great short play, it’s important to point out some silver linings to all of this.
+While all of the information presented thus far may seem to be making the case for a pending disaster, it’s important to point out some silver linings to all of this.

 On the note of abuse: most abuse-related concerns can be taken care of with proper labeling/REMS.
 The AdCom might not think so (some of the time) but the FDA can choose to ignore their decision so long as the abuse potential is not worse than marketed opioids.

 Neither does this drug need to have abuse deterrent features as both the FDA and AdCom have realized they aren’t as effective as once hoped.